-Despite an increasingly strong regional ecosystem supporting businesses at any stage of conception or growth, external factors such as rapid inflation, particularly related to fuel and food costs, and the cost of financing including interest rates for business loans, present significant threats to many businesses across industries in the region.
+Despite an increasingly strong ecosystem of support for businesses at any stage of conception or growth, external factors such as rapid inflation, particularly related to fuel and food costs, and the cost of financing including interest rates for business loans, present significant threats to many businesses across industries in the region.
 Ongoing issues with supply chains also remain a concern.

-The high cost of utilities, most notably electricity, remains a threat to the growth of our Manufacturing sector, which has its pick of regions and is inclined to locate where the cost of doing business, from taxes, regulations, and energy is low.
+The high cost of utilities, most notably electricity, remains a threat to the growth of our Manufacturing sector, which has its pick of regions and is likely to locate where the cost of doing business, from taxes, regulations, and energy is low.

-Inconsistent broadband and cellular threaten business activity and will slow brick-and-mortars' ability to make online sales.
-Separately, growth in e-commerce nationally and internationally could hurt the region's small and mid-size businesses as shopping moves online.
+Inconsistent broadband and cellular threaten business activity and will slow brick-and-mortars' ability to pivot to online sales.
+Separately, growth in e-commerce nationally and internationally could hurt the region's small and mid-size businesses as shopping moves increasingly online.